EchoSingh/Study-Notes/notes/Full Stack Development (22IS62 )/CIE  1(qb & answers).md

 8. Understand the concept of “distributed” in the context of version control systems like Git, and outline the different states that files can exist in within the Git repository.

 	Ans)
+	     In the context of version control systems like Git, the term "distributed" refers to a specific approach to managing code versions.

+### Understanding "Distributed" in Git

+Git is categorized as a Distributed Version Control System (DVCS).
+This means that when you share a project directory with another individual using Git, it doesn't just share the most up-to-date file version.
+Instead, Git distributes _every version_ it has documented for that project.
+This approach contrasts sharply with other version control systems that might only distribute a single version that a user has explicitly checked out from a central or local database.
+Therefore, "distributing" in Git implies sharing all recorded file versions of a project, not just a selected few.

+### Git File States

+Git tracks files in three primary states or conditions, which determine where Git will place them:

+1. **Modified state**:

+    - A file in the modified state has been revised but has not yet been "committed".
+    - In simpler terms, these are files you have changed but have not yet authorized Git to monitor or save these specific revisions.
+2. **Staged state**:

+    - Files in the staged state are modified files that have been specifically chosen in their current version.
+    - They are being prepared and organized to be saved or "committed" into the `.git` repository during the next commit operation.
+    - When a file is staged, it signifies that you have clearly instructed Git to monitor that particular version of the file.
+3. **Committed state**:

+    - Files in the committed state have been successfully stored in the `.git` repository.
+    - A committed file means you have officially recorded its staged version into the Git directory or folder.
 ---

 9. Differentiate between static and dynamic websites.
 Provide examples of use cases for each type and explain the technologies commonly used to build them.